 Eagleton Faculty, Staff and Visiting Associates

-Heather Howard is a lecturer in public affairs at Princeton University’s Woodrow Wilson School of Public and International Affairs, where she teaches courses on implementation of the Affordable Care Act (ACA), the social determinants of health, and state and local health policy, and is a faculty affiliate of the Center for Health and Wellbeing.
-She is director of the State Health and Value Strategies program, a Robert Wood Johnson Foundation-funded program that provides technical assistance to support state efforts to enhance the quality and value of health care by improving population health and reforming the delivery of health care services.
+Heather Howard is a lecturer in public affairs at Princeton University’s School of Public and International Affairs and is a faculty affiliate of the Center for Health and Wellbeing.
+She teaches courses on implementation of the Affordable Care Act (ACA), the social determinants of health, state and local health policy, and gun violence prevention policy.
+She is director of the State Health and Value Strategies program, a Robert Wood Johnson Foundation-funded program focused on assisting states with transforming their health care systems to be affordable, equitable and innovative.